alexholcombe/tracking-review/README.md

-To deploy to my dreamhost site:
+# To deploy from my local computer to my dreamhost site:

 From the _book subdirectory,